VANSHAJB10/Calculator/README.md

 # Calculator
-Calculator made using CSS and Js with some animations I have used css animations to make it look better.
+Calculator made using CSS and Js with some animations.

+I have used css animations to make it look better.
-I have added a gradient background.
+I have also added a gradient background.